tolamoye/IMBD-Data-Cleaning-with-R/README.md

 ![35 cleaned visguess](https://user-images.githubusercontent.com/128150171/230800249-10b890e3-5f72-47f9-92a9-a172fced4854.png)

+## LIMITATIONS
+The cleaning process for the dataset has some limitations that should be noted.
+Manually inserting data slowed down the cleaning process and may introduce errors or biases in the data if not done carefully.
+Additionally, some columns in the dataset have missing values or incomplete data, which may limit the analysis that can be conducted.
+In terms of the nature of the dataset, there are also some limitations to consider.
+The dataset only includes information about the top-rated movies on *IMBD*, which is a relatively small subset of all movies ever made, making it limited in scope.
+Additionally, the dataset is based on user ratings, which could potentially affect the representativeness of the sample and the accuracy of the ratings due to biases from self-selection, non-response, and rating manipulation.
+Lastly, the dataset only includes movies up to a certain point in time and may not reflect more recent trends or changes in the movie industry

 ## CONCLUSION AND RECOMMENDATION
-After cleaning the data, it is evident that the dataset consists of information on the top-rated movies on **IMBD** based on user ratings.
-The data includes the **IMBD** title ID, original title, release year, genre, duration, country of origin, content rating, director, income, number of votes, and user rating score.
-Finally, it is essential to note that the dataset is limited to the movies available on **IMBD**, and the ratings are based solely on user ratings on the website, so it may not represent the general audience's preferences.
-Overall, the goal of data cleaning is to ensure that the data is accurate, consistent, and complete.
-This will help you to avoid errors and make more accurate analyses and predictions.
+After cleaning the dataset, few out of the many insights that can be obtained for instance are : *The Lord of the Rings trilogy has three movies in the top 15, with The Return of the King having the highest score of 8.9.
+The top-rated movies are mostly crime and drama, followed by action and adventure, and are mainly from the United States.
+The content ratings of top-rated movies vary, with R being the most common, followed by PG-13 and PG.
+Interestingly, there is no clear correlation between a movie's income and its rating, as some high-rated movies had a low income, while some lower-rated movies had a high income.
+Furthermore, the number of votes for a movie is positively correlated with its rating, indicating that popular movies tend to have higher ratings.
+Overall, the top-rated movies in the dataset are diverse in terms of styles, genres, and origins, suggesting that there is no single formula for making a highly-rated movie.* Finally, the purpose of data cleaning is to ensure the accuracy, consistency, and completeness of the data, which can help prevent errors and enable more accurate analyses and predictions.
 ---
 You can view the step-by-step process I followed to clean the data [here](IMBD_Cleaning.R)